 16. Leftover slice of cheese or veggie pizza

 On that note, it’s even acceptable, according to Thompson, for kids to eat a leftover slice of plain or veggie pizza for breakfast.
 Who knew?!
 Teens have had it right all along.
-(And yes, it’s OK if your little one wants to just eat straight from the fridge without heating it up.)
+(And yes, it’s OK if they want to just eat straight from the fridge without heating it up.)

 17. Deli meat wraps

 Lunch for breakfast?
 Why not!
 Wraps made with deli meat and cheese are sure to keep little ones fueled until lunch time.
-Bonus points if they add lettuce or spinach.
+Bonus points if they add lettuce or spinach and maybe even a slice of tomato or yellow bell pepper.

 18. Nut butter and jelly sandwiches